ncatlab/nlab-content/pages/7/3/9/3/23937/content.md

 * table of contents
 {: toc}

-In categorical set theories such as [[ETCS]], the set theory is usually a theory of [[sets]] and [[functions]] in an abstract [[category]], with [[elements]] being defined as the [[global elements]], the [[morphisms]] out of the [[terminal object]].
+In usual presentations of categorical set theories such as [[ETCS]], the set theory is usually a theory of [[sets]] and [[functions]] in an abstract [[category]], with [[elements]] being defined as the [[global elements]], the [[morphisms]] out of the [[terminal object]].
 However, this approach poses a few conceptual and practical issues, namely that in ordinary mathematical practice, elements are not the same as functions out of the terminal set $\mathbb{1}$, although $A$ is in bijection with the function set $A^\mathbb{1}$, and function evaluation of elements defined as function composition of functions out of the terminal set is an abuse of notation.

-There are other [[structural set theories]], such as [[SEAR]], which explicitly put in the elements of a set as a primitive of the theory: this is equivalent to saying that the category is an [[concrete category]] rather than an abstract category.
-In such a presentation involving sets and functions, function evaluation would be a primitive of the theory, rather than derived from function composition of [[global elements]], and the axiom of function extensionality is likewise defined directly on the elements.
-The presentation of such a concrete categorical set theory reads more like a traditional presentation of set theory in terms of sets and elements, rather than category theory.
+There are other [[structural set theories]], such as [[SEAR]], which explicitly put in the elements of a set as a primitive of the theory.
+In such a theory involving sets and functions, function evaluation would be a primitive of the theory, rather than derived from function composition of [[global elements]], and the axiom of function extensionality is likewise defined directly on the elements.
+Such a theory reads more like a traditional presentation of set theory in terms of sets and elements, rather than category theory.
+However, in contrast to [[SEAR]], this theory is essentially the same structurally as [[ETCS]]: as a theory of sets and functions.

-+--{: .query}
-I may not agree that "concrete" is the right word for this.
-Anonymous page creator, please come discuss at the [nForum page](https://nforum.ncatlab.org/discussion/14245/?Focus=98758). --[[Mike Shulman]].
-=--

-In this presentation, we will be adapting [[Tom Leinster]]'s presentation of ETCS to the concrete setting.
+In this presentation, we will be adapting [[Tom Leinster]]'s presentation of ETCS.

 ## Basic primitives ##